This blog was published on 06/22/2023. Last updated 04/07/2025.

-Common minor causes of groin rash
+Common minor causes of groin or genital rash

 - Build-up of sweat after exercise